 Note: All documents that you plan to post on OAH's eComments page must be accessible.
 OAH will not post documents that are not accessible.
+The only exception is the rule draft received from the Revisor.

 Plain language

 Executive Order 19-29 requires state agencies to use plain language "to communicate with Minnesotans."
 According to the order, "Plain Language is a communication which an audience can understand the first time they read or hear it."